sircharlo/jw-launcher/docs/index.md

 # Welcome!

 Here is a simple app that facilitates opening certain Zoom meetings for our dear elderly ones who might have trouble doing so unassisted.
 There is also a feature to launch a TeamViewer session, if remote help is needed, and a button to shut down the computer.
+The app can be set to run automatically when Windows boots, which could be especially useful for an older person if combined with a password-less Windows login.

 ![Main screen of app](https://github.com/sircharlo/jw-launcher/blob/main/screenshots/01-main.png?raw=true)